protocol/research-website/content/posts/202004-decentralized-energy-project/index.md

 # The physical grid

 The U.S. electricity grid -- and we’ll be focusing on just the U.S. grid for now -- is a behemoth.
-There are about 10,000 utility-scale power plants in the United States<sup>*1*</sup> (and that doesn’t count any behind-the-meter power generation, such as solar panels on individual homes).
+There are about 10,000 utility-scale power plants in the United States [1] (and that doesn’t count any behind-the-meter power generation, such as solar panels on individual homes).
 Together, these power plants produce about 4 petawatt hours -- that’s 4 trillion kilowatt-hours (kWh) -- of electricity every year, which is enough energy to power a normal kitchen microwave for 500 million years.
 (The curious may enjoy a number of [interactive](http://physics.weber.edu/schroeder/energy/PowerPlantsMap.html) [maps](https://www.washingtonpost.com/graphics/national/power-plants/?utm_term=.e218610cdd5b) illustrating where these plants are located, what type of fuel they use, and how much power each produces.)

-Those 10,000 power plants transport power over 160,000 miles of high-voltage transmission lines to about 60,000 substations.<sup>*2*</sup> Power is stepped-down to a lower voltage and transported along an additional 6 million miles of distribution lines to power the approximately 150 million buildings in the United States -- at a constant, stable 110 V and 60 Hz for our everyday needs.
+Those 10,000 power plants transport power over 160,000 miles of high-voltage transmission lines to about 60,000 substations [2].
+Power is stepped-down to a lower voltage and transported along an additional 6 million miles of distribution lines to power the approximately 150 million buildings in the United States -- at a constant, stable 110 V and 60 Hz for our everyday needs.

 # The regulated grid

 Electricity lines are the classic example of a natural monopoly -- because space is limited, we don’t want multiple companies all putting down their own electricity lines.
 But because we rely so heavily on constant access to low-cost and high-reliability electricity, a number of different levels of government regulate not only that natural monopoly, but all aspects of electricity production and distribution.
-Local, state, and federal government all have a hand in what technical standards must be followed, what given proportion of energy must be renewable, who’s allowed to produce electricity and how much they’re allowed to charge for it, and how to make sure that we’ll still have enough electricity ten, twenty, and thirty years from now. <sup>*3*</sup>
+Local, state, and federal government all have a hand in what technical standards must be followed, what given proportion of energy must be renewable, who’s allowed to produce electricity and how much they’re allowed to charge for it, and how to make sure that we’ll still have enough electricity ten, twenty, and thirty years from now [3].

 # A functionally-defined, invariant architecture for the grid